 Supervision: Students in NALA provide legal services under the supervision of attorneys at Berkeley Law.

 Time Commitment: We estimate the workload will be about 20 hours per semester.
 This will include trainings, which will be mandatory.
-There may also be an additional, brief, and optional trip taken in the Spring Semester to a local tribal court or the CILS offices and the other attorneys, as well as some clients if possible.
+There may also be an additional, brief, and optional trip taken in the Spring Semester to a local tribal court or the CILS offices in Sacramento depending on availability and COVID restrictions.

 For more information, please contact the student leaders at NALAProject@berkeley.edu.